-Here are some questions and tips collected by speaking to some of our service users, and by Linda Lawson of the Alzheimer’s Society:
+Here are some questions and tips collated through interviews with our service users, and by Linda Lawson of the Alzheimer’s Society:

 - Order newspapers to read with breakfast everyday so that he is aware of the current situation daily.

 - Suggest to the person that ‘today we’ll have a stay at home day’ and plan activities accordingly.
 This could be repeated each day of isolation.

 “My mum wants to get out and about as usual, and when she looks out of the window, she sees young mums with children.
 How can I help her to remember that we can’t go outside?”

 - Explain by saying children have to go out for exercise at least once a day so they don’t get ill, but they can only be out for half an hour max and only once.
 We have even sat together to see if we can spot anyone twice!

 - Put a sign on the front door stating ‘Danger, do not go out’ and add some information about coronavirus.

 - Take photos of shops, pubs and cafes that are closed and are the usual places a person may visit to show them what the situation is.

 - If the situation is distressing, try to distract with an ’important job’ which needs to be done – for example – drying up, weeding, etc.

 “I’m worried that social isolation will cause mum’s condition to worsen, as she isn’t in contact with people on a daily basis.
 What can I do?”